joshmiao1065/Bluestamp_Engineering/Sample_Portfolios/session1Portfolios/ISS_tracker/ISS_tracker.md

 # First Milestone

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

+An example of a first milestone would be leaning to use the pyportal and how to connect it to the internet.
+Perhaps write a program that simply displays any information using an API like the time or weather.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>